Policies & Procedures

-- Observation of public behavior of children (minors under the age of 18) where the researcher participates in the activities being observed
+- Research with children under age 18 involving surveys, interviews or observation of public behavior where the investigator participates in the activities being observed

-- The collection or study of existing data, documents, records, pathological specimens, or diagnostic specimens, if these sources are not publicly available or if the information is recorded by the investigator in such a manner that participants can be identified, directly or through identifiers linked to the participants
+- Collection or study of existing data, documents, records, pathological specimens, or diagnostic specimens, if these sources are not publicly available OR if the information is recorded by the investigator in such a manner that subjects can be identified, directly OR through identifiers (e.g., codes) linked to the subjects

 Please see our Exempt Review of Research policy for a list of exemption categories and exceptions for certain types of research.